 This week, Ismaili Muslims worldwide observe Navroz (Nowruz), a festival celebrated in many Muslim communities and cultures, particularly those belonging to the Shia.
 For many communities, it marks the beginning of a new year and the first day of spring.
 More generally, it signifies a time of spiritual renewal and physical rejuvenation, as well as a spirit of gratitude for blessings and an outlook of hope and optimism towards the future.

-The first day of Spring depends on the year.
-Usually, Navroz is celebrated on 21 March, although because 2020 is a leap year, the first day of spring falls on 20 March this year.
 In Persian speaking countries, and in Iran in particular, the exact moment of the vernal equinox is important when all family members gather together to celebrate the start of the new year.
 This is called Tahvil-i Sal.

 The festival of Navroz commemorates a centuries-old, agrarian custom that over time was integrated into various cultures and faith traditions.
 Today, Navroz is celebrated in many parts of the Middle East and Central and South Asia, particularly among peoples influenced by Persian and Turkic civilisations.
 In countries such as Iran, Iraq, Azerbaijan, Turkmenistan, Tajikistan, Uzbekistan, Afghanistan, Kazakhstan, and Kyrgyzstan, Navroz is observed as a public holiday.